dortania/OpenCore-Multiboot/Win.md

 Type `clean` to clear the whole disk

+We set up the System Reserved Partition: type `create part primary size 100` to create the MSR partition (default size 100) `remove` to remove its letter.

-Type `create part primary size 128000` to create the main partition (default size [totalspace]-1 GB.
-I remember that the size value should be in MB), then type `format quick fs ntfs` to format it and `assign letter c` to assign our drive.
+Type `create part primary size ` (default size [totalspace]-550 MB.
+I remember that the size value should be in MB) to create the main partition, then type `format` to format it and `assign letter c` to assign correctly our drive.

-After that we set up the recovery enviroment: type `create part primary`, `set id 27` to change the type of the partition (primary-->WINRE),`format quick fs ntfs` to format it.
+Finally we set up the recovery enviroment: type `create part primary` (default size 450, the remaining part of the disk), `set id 27` to change the type of partition (primary-->WINRE),`format` to format it in NTFS and `remove` to remove its letter.

 #### Legacy Installation